empobla/Inference-of-a-3D-Line/README.md

 <!-- LICENSE -->
 ## License

-This project is property of Emilio Popovits Blake.
 All rights are reserved.
 Modification or redistribution of this code must have _explicit_ consent from the owner.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>